Tebogo2012/ALX_FILES/README.md

-# ALX_FILES
+# ALX-pre_course
-My first repository on github
+# I'm now an ALX student, this is my first repository as a full stack engineer